 Sheridan Square will be the largest development in Habitat for Humanity of Metro Denver’s history.
-Located on a 4.35-acre former elementary school site in the City of Sheridan, Habitat’s plans include the construction of 63 energy-efficient homes built over the course of five years.
+Located on a 4.35-acre former elementary school site in Sheridan, Habitat’s plans include the construction of 63 energy-efficient homes.

 With housing costs skyrocketing across metro Denver, Habitat’s mission of building and preserving affordable housing has never been more important.
-Habitat’s ultimate goal is to create a world in which everyone has a decent, affordable place to live in dignity and safety.
-Sheridan Square will further Habitat Metro Denver’s vision by creating permanent housing solutions for approximately 130 adults and 225 children.
+Habitat’s ultimate goal is to help families achieve strength, stability and independence through building and purchasing their own affordable home.

-- Sheridan Square will add 6% more owner-occupied housing units, creating long-term and stable homeownership opportunities in the community.
+- Sheridan Square will add 6% more owner-occupied housing units to the neighborhood, creating stability in the community.

-- Sheridan Square will bring an influx of students to the Sheridan School District.
+- Sheridan Square will bring an influx of students to the surrounding schools.

 - 63 new Habitat homes will add roughly $77,000 of property taxes to the City of Sheridan every year.